Defence to slash contractors with new rules

 Secretary Greg Moriarty and Defence Force chief Angus Campbell issued the joint directive last week, citing the department's commitment to reducing its reliance on temporary labour.

-Analysis by The Canberra Times has revealed the department spent $26 billion on contractors and consultants last financial year.
+Analysis by The Canberra Times has revealed the department reported $26 billion worth of contracts last financial year, which includes multi-year contracts.

 Defence has committed to cutting 2000 contractor roles by the end of 2024, and plans to save $154 million next financial year by making cuts to external labour, advertising, travel and legal expenses.